ii-shimul/project-shareplate/README.md

 ## Key Features
 - **User Authentication**: Sign up and log in functionality.
+- **Custom Layout**: You can change the grid layout in all foods section.
 - **Add Food Items**: Users can add details about food they want to share.
 - **Manage Food Items**: Update or delete food items added by the user.
 - **Food Details Page**: View detailed information about the food items.